 To take advantage of special buys or to add new products, some of the OTB dollars should be retained for future stock purchases.
 This also allows the retailer to react to fast-selling items and quickly restock shelves.

 Consider maintaining an OTB plan for your business as a whole, but also plan for each category of merchandise you stock.
 The plan can be maintained on paper, in a spreadsheet, or by purchasing one of the several retail software packages available that contain OTB programs.

 - Planned Beginning of Month Inventory

 = Open-to-Buy (retail)

-For example, a retailer has an inventory level of $150,000 on July 1 and planned $152,000 end of month inventory for July 31.
+For example, a retailer has an inventory level of $150,000 on July 1 and planned $152,000 end-of-month inventory for July 31.
 The planned sales for the store are $48,000 with $750 in planned markdowns.
 Therefore, the retailer has $50,750 OTB at retail.

 Before putting your OTB plan into operation, make sure each number is realistic and make sense for the way you do business.
 Keep in mind that many of the figures in your inventory plan are only guidelines.
-A guideline is that if your actual ending inventory is within five percent of your plan, you are doing very well.
+A guideline is that if your actual ending inventory is within 5% of your plan, you are doing very well.

 Another consideration is inventory turnover.
 While too little product can mean missed sales, too much product can cause revenue loss.
 To assist with inventory management, inventory turnover is measured as follows: